leuas/Vrdndi/docs/USAGE.md

 **Note**

 The model saving part would override model file that saved in previous epoch, if its EMA f1 is lower than the model in current epoch.
+And if you forgot to change the model saving name, it's fine, there's a check function before running the actual training process.

-If you forgot to change the model saving name, it's fine, there's a check function before running the actual training process.
+Also If you saw the warning `` Argument path is not specified.
+Defaulting to TRAIN_DATA_PATH ``, yes, it's ecptected output
 ## Inference